Xiaoziye

-Xiaoziye (孝子爷 (Lord of the Filial Son)) is a deity venerated in certain regional folk traditions, typically representing a mortal who was deified due to themes related to Filial piety.
-He is also known as San Ye (三爷; lit.
-"Third Lord") and is most commonly associated with the celestial retinue of the Heibai Wuchang, the iconic pair of underworld emissaries in Chinese folk religion.
-Xiaoziye is regarded as the deification of Ding Lan (丁兰), a famous figure from the classic Confucian text The Twenty-four Filial Exemplars (二十四孝), whose story exemplifies the virtue of filial piety.
+Xiaoziye (孝子爷 (Lord of the Filial Son)), also known as San Ye (三爷; lit.
+"Third Lord"), is a deity venerated in some regional traditions of Chinese folk religion.
+He is associated with the Heibai Wuchang, a pair of underworld officials, and is identified in some traditions with Ding Lan (丁兰), a figure known for his filial piety in The Twenty-four Filial Exemplars (二十四孝).

 Origin

-The figure of Xiaoziye is often based on legendary or historical individuals who demonstrated extraordinary filial piety.
-One of the most famous examples is Dong Yong (董永), a figure from Chinese folklore who sold himself into servitude to pay for his father's funeral.
-His story became widely known through the Dong Yong and the Seventh Fairy (董永與七仙女), in which his filial devotion moved the heavens, leading to divine intervention and his eventual marriage to a heavenly fairy.
+The origin of Xiaoziye is associated with legendary or historical figures known for filial piety.
+One prominent example is Dong Yong (董永), a figure from Chinese folklore who is said to have sold himself into servitude to pay for his father's funeral.
+His story became widely known through Dong Yong and the Seventh Fairy (董永與七仙女), in which his filial devotion moves the heavens and leads to divine intervention and his marriage to a heavenly fairy.

-Another possible origin of Xiaoziye is the deification of local filial sons who were celebrated for their exceptional devotion to their parents.
-Over time, these individuals were elevated to the status of deities or folk heroes and worshipped in temples.

-The image of Xiaoziye is very similar to that of Bai Wuchang (White Impermanence) from the pair of Heibai Wuchang (Black and White Impermanence).
-This often leads people to mistake him for Bai Wuchang.
-In reality, Heibai Wuchang are underworld officers, subordinates of deities such as Yanluo Wang, the City God, and Dongyue Dadi.
+The image of Xiaoziye closely resembles that of Bai Wuchang (White Impermanence), one of the Heibai Wuchang (Black and White Impermanence), and the two are sometimes confused.
+Heibai Wuchang are underworld officials who serve deities such as Yanluo Wang, the City God, and Dongyue Dadi.